Malocclusion in Children

 Which children are at risk for malocclusion?

-come in.
 This is because the permanent teeth are larger and need more space.

 What are the symptoms of malocclusion in a child?